 Home with us until they’re home with you.℠

 FOHA is the enduring gold standard in quality for no-kill rescues, saving and improving the lives of homeless cats and dogs.
 We strive to:

-- Bring an end to the unnecessary killing of companion animals
+- Bring an end to euthanasia of adoptable companion animals

 - Provide a safe haven for abused and abandoned animals